Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-elements.md

 #### JSON null literal

 To avoid creating an inconsistent state, you can't encode the string `"null"` with `JsonUnquotedLiteral`.
-Attempting to do so results in an exception:
+If you try to do so, an exception is thrown:

 ```kotlin
 // Imports declarations from the serialization library